 Every person that journalist and painting artist Gabija Steponenaite meets has an inspiring life story to share that defines his or her own individualism.

-A journalist and artist Gabija Steponenaite thinks everyone has an inspiring life story to share.
-A graduate with two Masters’ Degrees in Journalism and Western European Literature from Vilnius University in Lithuania, Gabija’s sum of experiences have helped her see life from different perspectives.
+A graduate with two Masters’ Degrees in Journalism and Western European Literature from Vilnius University in Lithuania, Gabija’s sum of experiences as a journalist and artist have helped her see life from different perspectives.

 She was born and raised in Soviet Lithuania when the country was cut out from the Western world by the Iron curtain.
 On summer vacations, being a curious girl, she would run to the Baltic seashore to collect “treasures” washed up from neighbouring countries like Sweden and Denmark.

 Those treasures included trash lost at sea like ship rope, boxes, plastic utensils, colorful Coca-Cola or Pepsi-Cola cans, and even plastic toys.
 To Soviet children, collecting these useless but colourful items, with the slight smell of “the other” world, was the only actual glimpse into the Western world.

 Inspired by her childhood curiosity to explore and learn about the different cultures of different countries, Gabija went on a career path of journalism.
 She believes that writing and reporting about people and cultural diversity will help break down barriers and differences.